yuehuang2023/cryoNeFEN/README.md

 # CryoNeFEN: High-resolution reconstruction of cryo-EM structures using neural field network
 CryoNeFEN is a neural network based algorithm for cryo-EM reconstruction.
-In particular, the method models an isotropic representation of 3D structures using neural fields in 3D spatial domain.
+In particular, the method models an isotropic representation of 3D structures using neural fields in the spatial domain.
 # Installation:

 ```